 - Use cryptography to protect an organization’s data

-- Stay up to date on cybersecurity threats, tools and best practices
+- Stay up-to-date on cybersecurity threats, tools and best practices

-A security architect creates complex security structures to make sure the company’s computer systems remain safe.
+A security architect creates complex security structures to make sure the organization's computer systems remain safe.
 It’s a senior-level position generally, leading a team of security experts.
 In very large companies, there may be promotion opportunities like chief security architect or senior security architect.

-A security architect must have a thorough understanding and knowledge of the company’s technology and information systems in order to provide the appropriate level of security.
+A security architect must have a thorough understanding and knowledge of the organization’s technology and information systems in order to provide the appropriate level of security.
 A security architect also communicates with the chief information security officer (CISO) about any threats or problems that could occur.